freenandes/topo-da-mente/content/note/dor_cronica.md

 Existing is painful.

-We have our bodies glued to pain.
+We have our bodies naturally glued to pain.
 Parts of it are numb, like our brain.
+Occasionally, I just feel like an automatic being.
+I think most people do.
 Cells are dying because they're permanently under attack.
-We are surrounded by our aggressive peers, too, an aggressive environment, and we live in an inhospitable universe.
+We are surrounded by an aggressive environment, and aggressive and frightened peers, too.
+We live in an inhospitable universe, after all.

 Despite, we live like there's a tomorrow after tomorrow.
 We hope there's something around the corner and that everything will be fine after that.
-Even if that were true; fine for what?
+Even if that is true; fine for what?

 Or we don't hope anything at all.
 We just don't think about it, or suppress it the best we can, and carry on, injecting chemicals.

 I'm trying to find something that justifies going through the above.